microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 ![](../graphics/viewauditlogs.png)

-You should now be able to see a query of your event records, options to run in Query Editor (run queries through the portal), options for Log Analytics/View dashboard, and more.
+You should now be able to see a query of your event records, options to run in Query Editor (run T-SQL queries through the portal), options for Log Analytics/View dashboard, and more.

 ![](../graphics/auditrecords.png)